MajdSoueid/Personal_Projects/Credit Score Classification Project/README.md

 -   Interest_Rate – Number representing the interest rate on the card, ex.6
 -   Num_of_Loan – Text representing the number of loans taken from the bank
 -   Type_of_Loan – Comma separated text list representing the types of loan taken by the person, ex.
 Home Equity Loan, Auto Loan
--   Delay_from_due_date – The average number of days delayed from the payment date, ex.
+-   Delay_from_due_date – The average number of days delayed from the payment date, ex.3

-3

--   Num_of_delayed_payment – Text, average number of payments delayed by a person, ex.
+-   Num_of_delayed_payment – Text, average number of payments delayed by a person, ex.7

-7

--   Changed_credit_limit – Text, represents the percentage change in credit card limit, ex.
+-   Changed_credit_limit – Text, represents the percentage change in credit card limit, ex.13.27

-13.27

 -   Num_credit_inquiries – Number, represents the number of credit card inquiries, ex.
 4.0
 -   Credit_mix – Text, represents the clasification of the mix of credits, ex.
 Good, Standard
 -   Outstanding_Debt - Text, represents the remaining debt to be pai in USD, ex.
 548.2 • Credit_utilization_ratio – Represents the utilization ratio of credit cards, numeric, ex.
 38.0135424...